Are you looking to deepen your intercultural communication skills?

 And what’s the most typical example of intercultural communication for Westerners, especially business Westerners?

 One of the richest countries in the world, and one of the most culturally different.

 Well, the example was a woman on a business trip in Japan.

 Let’s call Dana, and here’s a quick recap of that story:

-They brought gift, she didn’t have any.
-She didn’t excuse herself and didn’t try to make up for it.
+- They brought gift, she didn’t have any (and she didn’t excuse herself and didn’t try to make up for it… Smart :S)

-She grabbed it and shoved it in her pocket without looking at them.
+- She grabbed it and shoved it in her pocket without looking at it

 Soon after, the Japanese stood up and left.